Evergreen structure

 Prunus laurocerasus ‘Sofia’

-Euphorbia characias / Euphorbia × martinii
+Euphorbia characias and Euphorbia × martinii

 Euphorbia mellifera (honey spurge)